winitzki/lamonte-jexer-wikis/no-release-announcements.md

 brilliant developer behind [vtm](https://github.com/netxs-group/vtm) to stop what he was doing?
 I _love_ vtm and where it's going!
-I would have been _heartbroken_ to hear that he saw someone else's stuff and gave up.
+I would have been _heartbroken_ to hear that he saw someone else's stuff and stopped enjoying it.
 I have to imagine that most authors feel the same way.
 There is room for _all_ of us to try to have fun.

 Don't tell people "there is no imaginable use".
 There _was_ use for
 me: when I was programming oceanographic buoys over RS-232 from the